How Much Does a Pharmacist Make in a Year?

 What Is the Average Salary for a Pharmacist?

-Now that you see what starting salaries are for pharmacists, let’s address the next question: How much money does a more experienced pharmacist make?
+Now that you’ve seen what starting salaries are for pharmacists, let’s address the next question: How much money does a more experienced pharmacist make?

 The amount you make will depend on where you live, among other factors.
-Here’s a look at the average pharmacist salaries by state, from highest to lowest.
+Here’s a look at the mean annual pharmacist salaries by state, according to May 2024 data from the Bureau of Labor Statistics.

 State Salary